teuk/mediabot_v3/docs/HAILO_BRAIN_MAINTENANCE.md

   traffic; other runtime checks can also suppress learning or delivery.
 These counters are not MegaHAL nodes, remembered word counts or an archive of original messages. `hailo_status` retains its compact technical line.
+- MB791 adds the same restrained IRC foreground accents used elsewhere in
+  Mediabot: orange/bold for Hailo, underlined section labels, cyan figures, green for enabled, red for disabled and amber for missing information.
+  Clients that ignore formatting still see the complete text.
+The read-only operator notices remain within Mediabot's 400-byte send budget; the compact `hailo_status` output keeps its original bytes.
 - `BrainRegistry` maps the RFC1459-casemapped channel and network to a private SHA-256-derived `.brn` path, seeds a new channel brain once from an old root brain if available, saves on eviction and exposes `save_all`.
 It does not